General rigidity principles for stable and minimal elastic curves: Abstract

 \section{Abstract}

 For a wide class of curvature energy functionals defined for planar curves under the fixed-length constraint, we obtain optimal necessary conditions for global and local minimizers.
-Our results extend Maddocks' and Sachkov's rigidity principles for Euler's elastica by a totally different approach, and in particular lead to complete classification of stable closed $p$-elasticae for all $p\in(1,\infty)$ and of stable pinned $p$-elasticae for $p\in(1,2]$.
-Our proof is based on a simple but robust `cut-and-paste' trick without computing the energy nor its second variation, which works well for planar periodic curves but also extend to some non-periodic or non-planar cases.
+Our results extend Maddocks' and Sachkov's rigidity principles for Euler's elastica by a new, unified and geometric approach.
+This in particular leads to complete classification of stable closed $p$-elasticae for all $p\in(1,\infty)$ and of stable pinned $p$-elasticae for $p\in(1,2]$.
+Our proof is based on a simple but robust `cut-and-paste' trick without computing the energy nor its second variation, which works well for planar periodic curves but also extends to some non-periodic or non-planar cases.
+An analytically remarkable point is that our method is directly valid for the highly singular regime $p\in(1,\frac{3}{2}]$ in which the second variation may not exist even for smooth variations.